celehs/KESER-i2b2/README.md

 This is a package to:

-- Generate Embedding

-- Evaluate Embedding
+- Generate / Evaluate Embedding

-- Get Evaluation Plots

 - Get Embedding Regression for Feature Selection